Electronic Structure of Epitaxial Films of the Bilayer Strontium Ruthenate: Sr$_{3}$Ru$_2$O$_{7}$

-In the case of the 6~nm thick Sr$_3$Ru$_2$O$_7$ film deposited on STO [Fig.~\ref{Fig.2}(c)], the measured FSs closely resemble those of Sr$_3$Ru$_2$O$_7$ in the ideal tetragonal structure~\cite{ref-14}.
+In the case of the 6~nm thick Sr$_3$Ru$_2$O$_7$ film deposited on STO [Fig.~\ref{Fig.2}(c)], the measured FSs closely resemble those of Sr$_3$Ru$_2$O$_7$ in the ideal tetragonal structure with no band backfolding~\cite{ref-14}.
 This corresponds to the situation whereby, the FS analogous to that of the monolayer Sr$_2$RuO$_4$, reconstructs due to the interaction of the RuO$_2$ sheets within the bilayer and their subsequent splitting and hybridization.
 The FS consists of two $\Gamma$-centered electron-like pockets~\cite{ref-14, ref-49} and a broad feature at $\Gamma$.
 Although the orbital character of the latter is not yet firmly established, the former are believed to arise from an even combination of $d_{xz}$ and $d_{yz}$ orbitals~\cite{ref-14}.

-The DFT results [Fig.~\ref{Fig.2}(d)] show striking agreement with the ARPES measurements.
+The DFT results [Fig.~\ref{Fig.2}(d)], modeled for Sr$_3$Ru$_2$O$_7$ in the tetragonal structure, show striking agreement with the ARPES measurements.
 The calculations assume that the in-plane Ru–O geometry is identical in the top and bottom layers, indicating no relative in-plane rotation of the RuO$_6$ octahedra.
 This agreement suggests that, in the epitaxial bilayer Sr$_3$Ru$_2$O$_7$ films, the electronic structure is predominantly determined by the Ru–O bonding geometry within each layer, while interlayer coupling and the thin-film constraints imposed by the substrate preserve the in-plane octahedral symmetry~\cite{gao2016interfacial}.
 The absence of relative octahedral rotation or tilt implies minimal structural distortion, allowing the DFT calculations to accurately reproduce the measured FS features.
 Importantly, this highlights a thin-film effect: under epitaxial constraints, the octahedral network remains in a high-symmetry configuration, suppressing distortions or rotation patterns that could otherwise break symmetry, an effect not necessarily present in bulk crystals of similar composition.